+Is telemedicine legal in India?
 Yes.
-Telemedicine is fully legal in India.
 The Telemedicine Practice Guidelines 2020, issued by the National Medical Commission under the Indian Medical Council Act 1956, explicitly authorize registered medical practitioners to provide consultations and prescriptions via telemedicine.
-Online doctors can prescribe medications, pharmacies accept these prescriptions, and patients have clear legal rights.
-The government actively encourages this model to improve healthcare access.
+This isn't a gray area, a loophole, or something that's "tolerated."
+It's law.
+Signed.
+Enforced.
+Clear.

 The Legal Status of Telemedicine in India

-Telemedicine in India is not gray, unregulated, or "tolerated."
-It is explicitly legal under central government guidelines.
+Telemedicine in India is explicitly legal under central government guidelines.
 The foundation rests on a single, authoritative document: the Telemedicine Practice Guidelines 2020.
+This framework enables access to treatments like GLP-1 therapy and other evidence-based care without geographic barriers.

 This article walks you through the actual law, what doctors can and cannot do, and exactly how arq.clinic operates within these guidelines.